Publication Ethics and Malpractice Statement

 The use of AI

 Authors are responsible for the content of their work.
 The AI tools cannot be listed as an author or co-author of a manuscript since they cannot meet the requirements for authorship and take responsibility for the manuscript.
-The manuscripts generated wholly or primarily by AI tools are not accepted for consideration.
+Manuscripts generated wholly or primarily by AI tools will not be considered for publication.
+The maximum ratio of AI contribution identified by the plagiarism detection system Antiplagiat.ru is <16%.

 Authors may use AI-assisted technologies (e.g., grammar correction, language polishing, data visualization, reference formatting) if the use is limited, transparent, and non-creative.
 Any use of AI must be disclosed in the manuscript, preferably in a footnote or a dedicated section (e.g., Acknowledgments or Methods).
 Authors must verify and take full responsibility for the accuracy of any AI-assisted content, including citations and data summaries.